Welcome to today's edition of the Rush 24-7 podcast.

 That all happened.

-I'm I'm I'm crashed out.
+I'm crashed out.

-Uh we're flying home yesterday afternoon, and I did see Michelle Bachman on with Chris Wallace.
+We're flying home yesterday afternoon, and I did see Michelle Bachman on with Chris Wallace.

-I guess it was a replay of Fox News Sunday.
+And I guess it was a replay of Fox News Sunday.

 I'd say she's good.

-She is good and she's getting better.
+She is good, and she's getting better.

-Michelle Bachmann is really cooking out there.
+Michelle Bachman is really cooking out there.

-Let me find the sound bite here toward the end of the stack here.
+Let me find the soundbite here.

-I it won't take me long to find this.
+Toward the end of the stack here, it won't take me long to find this.

 Yeah, grab number 20.

-This is um this is from uh ABC's This Week.
+This is from ABC's This Week.

-Uh our buddy Jake Tapper uh fill-in host yesterday, and at the Iowa State Fair in Des Moines, Jake Tapper is following Sarah Palin around.
+And at the Iowa State Fair in Des Moines, Jake Tapper is following Sarah Palin around.

 Listen to this.